The Document Object Model

 taskList.appendChild(element);

-Let's put all of this together and add a button to our page that allows us to add a new task.
+Let's put all of this together and add a new task using these methods:

 const paragraph = document.createElement('p');